 “The money made available will facilitate us working in partnership to deal with these issues rather than any agency dealing with them in isolation.”

-The full list of hotspot locations identified:
+The full list of hotspot locations - click the links for full details on funding and provision: